Quantum Link Homology via Trace Functor I: Background survey

 The~material presented here is widely known, and the~main goal of this section is to fix the~notation.
-More details on bicategories can be found in the~excellent paper \cite{Bicats}, but the~reader is also referred to \cite{MonCats}, because many results about monoidal categories immediately translates to bicategories.
-For an~introduction to homological algebra and derived categories see \cite{HomAlg}.
-Grothendieck groups are treated in \cite{DerCats,K-book}.
+Bicategories are treated in the~excellent paper \cite{Bicats}, whereas \cite{BasicBicats} is a~brief list of basic definitions.
+The~reader is also referred to \cite{MonCats}, because many results about monoidal categories immediately translates to bicategories.